-ere’s a prediction.
-After the washout that was summer 2020, spring and summer 2021 are going to be all about statement prints, bold patterns and attention-grabbing colourways.
+Here’s a prediction.
+After the washout that was summer 2021, summer 2022 is going to be all about statement prints, bold patterns and attention-grabbing colourways.
 Why?
-Because no one’s going to want to be a wallflower during the great rewilding.
+Because if there’s one thing Londoners know how to do, it’s make the most of the 10 days each year the sun deigns to show its face.
 With the pub garden beckoning, weaponise your wardrobe with one of these short-sleeve shirts, all of which make a statement (‘LOOK AT ME!’, mostly).
 It’s time to go big or go home – and literally no one’s going to want to do that.

 AMI Paris Polka-Dot Shirt

-Marni, Marni, give me your answer do, I’m half crazy, all for the love of your brand-new, butter-yellow, floral-print camp-collar shirt.
+Marni, Marni, give me your answer do, I’m half crazy, all for the love of your brand-new, rust-hued, wavy-floral-print bowling shirt.
 A characteristically whimsical rig from the witty Italian label.

-Oversized short sleeves and subtley dropped shoulders lend a relaxed fit to this full-on diamond-and-floral print shirt from Etro.
-Made in Italy from breathable, vintage Indian linen, the shirt’s intricate pattern will be the talk of the barbecue.
+Oversized short sleeves and subtly dropped shoulders lend a relaxed fit to this full-on paisley print shirt from Etro.
+Made in Italy from breathable cotton-poplin, the shirt’s intricate pattern will be the talk of the barbecue – and is surprisingly wearable thanks to its neutral palette.
 Now, careful with that tommy sauce.

-Black and yellow, black and yellow, black and yellow, yeah uh huh, you know what it is… it’s this ‘Jean’ bowling shirt from Jacquemus, that’s what it is.
-Weaponise your summer wardrobe with this piece of wearable art from the playful Parisian power label.
+Black and yellow, black and yellow, black and yellow, yeah uh huh, you know what it is… it’s this bandana-print shirt from Kenzo, that’s what it is.
+Tap into your inner bad boy with this piece of wearable art from the playful Parisian power label.

 Pierre-Louis Mascia Aloe Patchwork Print Shirt

 As you may be able to tell, fashion designer ‘Pierre-Louis Mascia’ hails from France.
 As you may also be able to tell, he’s big into his patterns.
-Mascia uses collage to create intricate designs that he prints on to clothes and scarves made in Italy – such as this 100 per cent-silk, unisex patchwork shirt with notch lapels and contrast panels.
-For evidece of the level of craftsmanship that goes into Mascia’s work, just check the juxtaposing sleeve trims.
+Mascia uses collage to create intricate designs that he prints onto clothes and scarves made in Italy – such as this 100 per cent silk, unisex patchwork shirt with notch lapels and contrast panels.
+For evidence of the level of craftsmanship that goes into Mascia’s work, just check the juxtaposing sleeve trims.